tezos/tezos/docs/whitedoc/michelson.rst

    respects the pre and post stack types declared by the GADT case for each instruction.

-   The only things that remain to we reviewed are value dependent choices, such as that we did not swap true and false when interpreting the If instruction.
+   The only things that remain to be reviewed are value dependent choices, such as that we did not swap true and false when interpreting the If instruction.